Skip to content

 You’ve now successfully

-1. Recreated your Network Provisioning container hierarchy using Static Configuration Studio.
+1. Replicated your Network Provisioning container hierarchy to Static Configuration Studios.

 2. Built a logical container structure using tags.

-3. Migrated configlets from Network Provisioning to Static Configuration Studio.
+3. Migrated configlets from Network Provisioning to Static Configuration Studios.

 4. Applied configurations using an intuitive, visual workspace.

-Static Configuration Studio provides an alternative approach to managing configurations in CloudVision—designed to be flexible, visual, and aligned with modern operational workflows.
-Whether used alongside or in place of traditional methods, it adds another valuable tool to your CloudVision toolkit.
+Static Configuration Studios provides an alternative approach to managing configurations in CloudVision which is designed to be flexible, visual, and aligned with modern operational workflows.
+Whether used alongside or in place of traditional methods, it adds another valuable tool to your CloudVision tool-belt.